-Powered by .id - the population experts for Glenelg Shire
+Powered by .id (informed decisions) for Glenelg Shire

 Glenelg Shire is located along the Great South Coast in Victoria’s South-West, with the largest centre at Portland, about 300 kilometres from Melbourne.
 Other centres in the Shire include Casterton, Heywood, Nelson, Dartmoor and Merino.